cortex-js/cortexjs.io/src/_pages/mathlive-guide-interacting.md

 </code-playground>

-## Using a Mathfield with the Compute Engine
+## Using a Mathfield with the CortexJS Compute Engine

 The [MathJSON](/math-json) format is a lightweight mathematical notation interchange format.